Webpage Midway Bonsai Society Midrand

 3 of the 4 above requirements, being Water, Air and Nutition are obtained from the soil.

-Soil compositions vary in the texture, mix and physical structure considerably.
+Soil compositions vary in the texture, mix and physical structure, considerably.
 Essentially, as a start, a good bonsai soil will consist of 2 components.

-1.An organic substrate.
+1. An organic substrate.
 The organic material which is called humus is derived from vegetable and animal matter.
-It contains beneficial bacteria, mycorrhizae and other micro organisms.
+It contains beneficial bacteria, mycorrhizae and other micro organisms, that a bonsai will need.

-2.An inorganic substrate is derived from weathered rock and mademade materials.
-The geology of a region determines to a large extent the nature of the soil.
+2. An inorganic substrate, is derived from weathered rock and mademade materials.
+The geology of a region determines, to a large extent the nature of the soil.
 Fine particles will be sandy or clay, while large particles may be stone and rocks.
-In terms of PH, soils in a predominantly limestone region will be alkaline and where the geology is volcanic, the soil should be more acidic.
+In terms of PH, soils in a predominantly limestone region will prefer an alkaline substrate, whereas if the geology is volcanic, the soil should be more acidic, and the tree would have adapted to a more acidic soil.

 Substrate mixes in bonsai, one hears of components such as akadama, sakadama, compost, peat, loam, sand, clay, turface, granite, stone, cat litter, perlite, bark, pumice, diatomaceous earth, leca and riversand.